 If you're bringing a child not your own, you must have notarized permission from parents.
-If you're bringing a pet, you need vaccination records.
-For complete information, check travel.state.gov.
+If you're bringing a pet, you need vaccination records (pit-bull breeds are no allowed).
+For complete information, check the State Department Canada page.

-You can use U.S. dollars if you like.
-Since the Canadian dollar is worth more, businesses take a small amount extra that
+You can use U.S. dollars if you like; most Canadian businesses accept them at a fair rate.

 © Beth Gauper